dougeby/IntuneDocs/InTuneDocs/DeployUse/decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md

 You should use the App Wrapping Tool, rather than the SDK, if the  app has already been written or if the source code isn't available.

-### Supported Developer Platforms
+### Supported app development platforms

 |**App Wrapping Tool** | **Xamarin** |**Cordova** |
 |------|----|----|
 |**iOS** |Yes|Yes|
 |**Android**| No |Yes|

 ## Intune App SDK
-The App SDK is designed mainly for customers who have apps in the App or Play stores and want to be able to manage the apps with Intune.
-However, any app can take advantage of integrating the SDK, even if it’s a LOB app.
+The App SDK is designed mainly for customers who have apps in the Apple App Store and/or Google Play Store and want to be able to manage the apps with Intune.
+However, any app can take advantage of integrating the SDK, even line-of-business apps.

 To learn more about the SDK, see the [Overview](/intune/develop/intune-app-sdk).
 To get started with the SDK, see [Getting Started With the Microsoft Intune App SDK](/intune/develop/intune-app-sdk-get-started).

-### Supported Platforms
+### Supported app development platforms

 |**Intune App SDK** |**Xamarin** |**Cordova**
 |------|----|----|
 |**iOS**|Yes – use the Intune App SDK Xamarin component|Yes – use the Intune App SDK Cordova plugin|